Center Theatre (New York City): History

 The Center Theatre was originally called the RKO Roxy Theatre and built as part of the construction of Rockefeller Center.
 The RKO Roxy started construction in November 1931, and it opened December 29, 1932 with the RKO film The Animal Kingdom and a live stage show.
 It was intended as a smaller sister to the 6,000 seat Radio City Music Hall one block away, which at first did not show films.
 The smaller theater was named after producer Samuel L. Rothafel, aka "Roxy", who was engaged by Rockefeller Center to supervise the design and operation of the two theaters.
 After the initial failure of the Music Hall in its first weeks, Rothafel suffered a heart attack and never returned to his new theaters.
 A successful lawsuit in 1933 by the owners of the original Roxy Theatre on Seventh Avenue, claiming ownership of the "Roxy" name, caused the new theater to be renamed the RKO Center.

 The Center Theatre featured an elegant Art Deco design which was muted by comparison to the lavish Radio City Music Hall.
 The architect was Edward Durrell Stone and decor was by Eugene Schoen.
 The spare but striking design featured curved walls paneled in mahogany.
 It had a three-tiered metal chandelier weighing six tons, and a ceiling studded with circles decorated in half-relief with mythological figures.
 Three shallow mezzanines provided an unobstructed view of the stage.
 The large stage contained turn-screw lifts as did the orchestra pit.
 There was also a 34-rank Wurlitzer theatre organ with a single stained wood console at stage right similar to the Radio City Wurlitzer twin consoles which were finished in ebony.
 Betty Gould and Raymond Bohr were some of the organ's featured artists.

 Originally operated by the RKO movie theater chain, the Center was soon overshadowed in the movie business by the hugely popular Music Hall.
 In 1934 it converted to presenting Broadway plays and musicals.
 Now called the Center Theatre, it offered The Great Waltz and a few other shows but the theater was too large to find lasting success in this venture either.
+In 1939 the theatre presented the world premiere of Eugene Zador's opera Christopher Columbus.

 The last feature film to play at the theatre was Walt Disney's Pinocchio in 1940.

 Looking for a way to make the Center Theatre profitable, Rockefeller Center, inspired by the theatrical success of figure-skating champion Sonja Henie, converted it into a theater expressly designed for the presentation of musical ice shows.
 This venture was headed by G.S.
 Eyssell, executive manager of Rockefeller Center, and Arthur M. Wirtz, of Chicago.